slab-itu/HTSS/README.md

-This code is to reproduce the results of paper entitled "Identifying Important Citations using Contextual Information from Full Text" submitted to JCDL 2017 conference
+This code is to reproduce the results of paper entitled "Author Name Disambiguation on Highly Ambiguous Data using Supervised Learning Approaches" submitted to JCDL 2017 conference